-Sudden Infant Death Syndrome (SIDS), which was formerly called 'cot death', is the sudden and unexplained death of a baby where no cause is found.
-Although SIDS is rare, it still accounts for a small but significant percentage of deaths among infants across the UK every year.
+Sudden Infant Death Syndrome (SIDS), which used to be called 'cot death', is the sudden and unexplained death of a baby where no cause is found.
+Although SIDS is rare, it still accounts for a small but significant amount of deaths among babies and infants across the UK every year.
 Every one of these deaths is a tragic and unexpected loss for a family.

 Although there is no clear cause or explanation for why SIDS happens, research has identified a simple set of key messages for parents and carers that may help reduce the risk of it happening to their baby.